-Kristi Blaisdell is a Consultant at Deloitte CFO Services and has given an insight into a day in the (work)life of a consultant.
+Kristi Blaisdell is a Consultant at Deloitte Finance & Performance and has given an insight into a day in the (work)life of a consultant.

 After taking the weekend to recharge, it is finally Monday again and I am off to the office.
 This morning I have a short call with some colleagues to go through an Advanced Analytics proposal with a team who is wanting to show our client (a large Dutch Insurance company) demos of the future of Advanced Analytics.
 My colleague and I are enthusiastic to learn more about the client and what we can do to assist them.

 From the parking lot, it is a short walk to the Deloitte office in Amsterdam.
 Walking towards the office, I see one of my colleagues and we quickly catch up until we reach the office.
 After finding an open desk, I scan my emails ensuring there is nothing too urgent, send out a few replies, and then briefly jot down my goals for the day (a short list of must do’s), something I do every day.
 Along with a few meetings, some of the items on my goals list include: 1) Analytics Demo Brain storming 2) Dashboarding and 3) Vendor Relations.

 As the call from this morning is still fresh in my mind, I decide to start with that item first.
 Striving to bring our clients the best and most future forward thinking initiatives and influences, we first brain storm the possibilities and where added value can be gained.
 As my colleague and I have advanced analytics knowledge, we also reach out to another colleague who has more experience within the insurance industry.
 He is able to help us brain storm where we can add predictive and time-series elements to this clients data.
 I am excited to spend the rest of the morning focused on the added value of our demo.